Baja California Sur: Geography

+The state is located on the southern part of the narrow Baja California Peninsula, which is in the northwest of Mexico and is part of the larger The Californias region of North America.
+The peninsula was formed about two million years ago when tectonic activity caused the land to break away from the mainland.

+The state is about 750 km long, averages about 100 km wide, and encompasses 73,909 sqkm.

-The state is on a narrow peninsula that broke away from the mainland about two million years ago due to tectonic activity.
-The territory is primarily mountains or mountain ranges and coastal plains.
-The mountain ranges parallel the coastline and are of volcanic rock.
-The local name for the main mountain range is the Sierra de la Giganta and the highest peak is the Sierra de la Laguna at 2080m above sea level.
-The coastal plains are significantly wider on the Pacific side, averaging about 40 km, with much wider plains such as those of Santa Clara, Berrendo and Magdalena y Hiray.
+The territory is primarily mountains and coastal plains.
+The mountain ranges, which run parallel to the coastline, are of volcanic rock.
+The local name for the main mountain range is the Sierra de la Giganta; its highest peak is the Sierra de la Laguna, 2080 m above sea level.
+The coastal plains are significantly wider on the Pacific side, averaging about 40 km, with much wider plains such as those of Santa Clara, Berrendo, and Magdalena y Hiray.
 These areas are dominated by sedimentary rock, especially limestone of marine origin.

-The state is divided into five regions: Central Desert, La Serranía, the Vizcaíno Desert, the Magdalena Plains and Los Cabos.
-The Central Desert has desert plants, with vegetation springing up during short and irregular rains.
-The La Serranía is the high mountain areas with significant tree cover, some species of which are commercially valuable.
-The Vizcaíno Desert runs along the Pacific coast around the Ojo de Liebre and San Ignacio lagoons; it contains lower mountain ranges such as the San Francisco, San Alberto, Las Tinajas de Murillo and El Serrucho, along with the El Azufre and Las Vírgenes volcanos.
-The Magdalena Plains is a large, flat area near the Pacific coast, and the Los Cabos region is distinguished by microclimates determined by the geologic change in the area and rain patterns.
+The state is divided into five regions: Central Desert, La Serranía, the Vizcaíno Desert, the Magdalena Plains, and Los Cabos.
+Vegetation on the Central Desert emerges during brief, irregular rains.
+The La Serranía is composed of high mountain areas with significant tree cover, some species of which are commercially valuable.
+The Vizcaíno Desert runs along the Pacific coast around the Ojo de Liebre and San Ignacio lagoons; it contains lower mountain ranges such as the San Francisco, San Alberto, Las Tinajas de Murillo, and El Serrucho, along with the El Azufre and Las Vírgenes volcanos.
+The Magdalena Plains is a large, flat area near the Pacific coast, and the Los Cabos region is distinguished by microclimates that are determined by the local geologic variations and rainfall patterns.

-The climate of the state is dry, with an average annual temperature of 18–22 °C and average annual rainfall of less than 200mm.
+The climate of the state is dry, with an average annual temperature of 18–22 °C and average annual rainfall of less than 200 mm.
+Baja California's rainfall is also amongst the most variable on Earth from year to year, and the rain that does fall occurs in extremely rare but large deluges.
 The lower elevations are the driest and hottest, with summer daytime temperatures above 40 °C; wintertime temperatures may fall below freezing.
-The exception to desert conditions is the Los Cabos region, classified as semi-moist because of Pacific hurricane activity affecting the region.
+The exception to desert conditions is the Los Cabos region, classified as semi-moist because of the effects of Pacific hurricane activity.
 In the spring, prevailing winds are from the west and in the summer from the south and southwest.
-In the fall, they are from the northwest and in the winter from the north and northwest.
+In the fall, they are from the northwest, and in the winter from the north and northwest.

-Most of the surface water is in the form of seasonal streams, which are fast-flowing and only active during stormy weather.
-Most of these drain into the Pacific Ocean, with a number flowing south into the Bahía de Ballenas.
+Most of the surface water is in the form of fast-flowing seasonal streams that form during stormy weather.
+Most of these drain into the Pacific Ocean, but some flow south into the Bahía de Ballenas.